Mathew Samuel: Operation West End

 The sting was the brainchild of Mathew Samuel.
 He got the beginning of the story on a train journey in which one of his co-passengers turned out to be a supplier for Defence Canteens.
 The sting operation lasted for about eight months and revealed involvement of public figures in corruption.
 Samuel met with approximately 60 people, including arms dealers, and exposed corruption at high levels of power.
 The public figures involved were George Fernandes (Defence Minister), Bangaru Laxman (BJP president), Jaya Jaitly (president of the Samatha Party), R. K. Jain (treasurer of Samatha Party), R K Sharma (treasurer of RSS), General Manjith Singh Aluvalia, Major General P. S. K. Chowdhary, General R. K. Murge, General Satnam Singh, Brigadier Iqbal Singh, Colonel Anil Saigal, H. C. Panth, P. Sasi, and Surender Kumar Surekha, a Kanpur-based businessman.

-On July 30,2020, Special CBI judge Virender Bhat awarded 4-year jail term to former Samata Party president Jaya Jaitley, her former party colleague Gopal Pacherwal and Major General (rtd) S.P.
-Murgai.
+On July 30, 2020, Special CBI Judge Virender Bhat sentenced former Samata Party president Jaya Jaitley, her former party colleague Gopal Pacherwal and Major General (rtd) S.P.
+Murgai to a 4-year jail term.

 There were 105 videotapes.
 Samuel alone shot 99 tapes; the rest were shot with his colleague.

 Narada sting operations

-Mathew Samuel is also credited for conducting the Narada sting operation and publishing it on the new website. naradanews.com.
+Mathew Samuel is also credited for conducting the Narada sting operation and publishing it on the new website naradanews.com.